 There’s no limit to the ways you monitor your livestock.
 Here are a few popular resources.

 NCBA Redbook: This pocket-sized record book includes more than 100 pages for recording everything from calving activity to pasture usage, cattle inventory, and overall herd health.

 CHAPS (Cow Herd Appraisal Performance Software): This data-intensive record system for beef cattle organizes your information for valuable insight about the whole herd’s performance.

 For more personalized guidance, connect with your local extension office.
-Most, like the University of Arkansas Division of Agriculture, which will provide free resources like screening sheets that help you assess the health of your herd and plan for reproduction.
+Most, like the University of Arkansas Division of Agriculture will provide free resources like screening sheets that help you assess the health of your herd and plan for reproduction.

 Here is a free Cattle Record Book resource to get you started.

-Manage Cattle & Livestock Record Keeping with Farmbrite, Complete Livestock Software
+Manage Cattle & Livestock Record Keeping with Farmbrite, Complete Livestock Management Software

 If you want a comprehensive system for managing your livestock and other farm animals, consider signing up for Farmbrite software.
-This flexible livestock management system works to simplify breeding, grazing, and tracking for cattle, sheep, goats, pigs, and more.
+This flexible livestock management software works to simplify breeding, grazing, health records and more for cattle, sheep, goats, pigs, and more.

 Use it to manage breeding activity, track and understand your return on investment for every animal, and measure and report key health and growth metrics.
 The software even lets you automate and track tasks assigned to ranch hands.